 But as a manager, you also realize that keeping in touch and staying on track can be challenging, particularly if some members of your team aren’t in the same office as you.
 With the right tech tools, you can stay both on top of things and in touch with everyone no matter where you are.

-- Toggl — Whether you’re monitoring time for billing purposes or just making sure you’re staying on task, this time-tracking tool makes it easy.
+Whether you’re monitoring time for billing purposes or just making sure you’re staying on task, this time-tracking tool makes it easy.
 Simply set the timer and start working.
-The reporting feature also makes it easy to see idle time.
+The reporting feature in Toggl also makes it easy to see idle time.

-- Slack — Maintain an ongoing conversation with Slack, which can move your internal communications from email to chat.
+Maintain an ongoing conversation with Slack, which can move your internal communications from email to chat.
 Set up channels for regular communication, but also create a channel for each cross-functional project.
+If you're running a virtual team, check out our Ultimate Guide to Working Remotely with Slack.

 Your administrative staff serves as the backbone of operations, from the human resources department that processes payroll to the finance team that keeps your books in order.
 Your business needs tools to help those teams stay productive, as well.
 Whether you’re directly managing either of those teams or someone else is in charge, the right tool can make all the difference.